How we prototype

 PROCESS: PROTOTYPE, TEST, ITERATE

 We strongly emphasise materializing our ideas from the very beginning of the design process, we verify the proportions and basic shapes.
-In the next phase, we concentrate on the quality of craftsmanship of functional prototypes from serial materials to get relevant results from testing.

 - The first mock-ups help us to clarify the proportions, component relationships, and various details.